matortheeternal/Mandelcraft/README.md

 You can use the command "/cs mandel help" in Minecraft to access the documentation on how to use the script.

-See [http://imgur.com/a/bAzhH](the Imgur album) for screenshots of fractals generated using this script.
+See the [imgur album](http://imgur.com/a/bAzhH]) for screenshots of fractals generated using this script.